learningwala/w/m/content/about-me.md

 **My current core interest areas are**

 - Understanding the role of love & Relationship in education
-- Self directed learning & non formal learning spaces
+- Project based learning, Self directed learning & non formal learning spaces
 - Child development & learning
 - Language pedagogy and children literature
 - Life skills education and ecological consciousness / nature education
+- Citizen Science Projects, Environment, Civics, Cultural projects for larger good

 My work is deeply inspired by the philosophies of [J. Krishnamurti](https://en.wikipedia.org/wiki/Jiddu_Krishnamurti), [Martin Buber](https://infed.org/mobi/martin-buber-on-education/) , and the science of brain, learning, and child development.

+**Currently,**

+I am working with formal and informal learning environments in different capacities.
+Where I work directly with children, young adults, educators, researchers and learning experience designers.*You can read about my current engagements at ['now'](/now) page*

 I am part of the faculty team for the ['Child Development, Learning & Special Needs'](https://www.eklavya.in/about-us-eklavya/what-we-do-eklavya-new/courses-and-workshops/child-development-special-needs-and-learning-a-certificate-course) course at Eklavya Foundation, Bhopal.
 And a proud recipient of the Earth Educator Fellowship (2022-23), supported by the [Youth Conservation Action Network](https://www.youcan.in/).